-Microsoft .NET Framework has travelled a lot of distance in its journey since its launch and today we have .NET Framework and .NET Core.
-Dotnet Core is the Microsoft's open source version of.NET framework.
-Microsoft just announced .NET Core 3.0.
-In the current time, .NET Core is one of the most active community-driven open source projects and companies such as Samsung is also participating in the project.
+Microsoft .NET Framework has traveled a lot of distance in its journey since its launch, and today we have .NET Framework and .NET Core.
+Dotnet Core is Microsoft's open-source version of the .NET framework.
+Microsoft just announced .NET Core 3.0. .NET Core is one of the most active community-driven open-source projects at the current time, and companies such as Samsung are also participating in the project.

 Why Microsoft shifted from.NET Framework to .NET Core?

-Now, the analysis is almost over a year since Microsoft announced the open sourcing of .NET Core, a cross-platform for the windows.
-The .NET Framework is not going anywhere, but now it’s very clear that the company is mainly focusing on .NET Core as the future of its development platform. .NET Framework was announced in 2000.
+Now, the analysis is almost over a year since Microsoft announced the open sourcing of .NET Core, a cross-platform for windows.
+The .NET Framework is not going anywhere, but now it is pretty clear that the company is mainly focusing on .NET Core as the future of its development platform.
+Microsoft announced the .NET Framework in 2000.
 C# is the primary .NET language, did see off Java, but proved popular for developing business applications.
 The company also evolved the language more quickly than Sun was able to do with Java.

-Asp.net development services, co-invented by Scott Guthrie, was a big advance on the old ASP (Active Server Pages) as the main framework for designing web applications.
-Then why did Microsoft decide to fork the .NET Framework and embrace open source and cross-platform?
+ASP.Net development services, co-invented by Scott Guthrie, were a big advance on the old ASP (Active Server Pages) as the main framework for designing web applications.
+Then why did Microsoft decides to fork the .NET Framework and embrace open source and cross-platform?
 Here are some reasons.

-What are the best things about .NET Core that makes it very special?
+What are the best things about .NET Core that make it very special?

 If you have done programming in C, Java, the syntax of C# will feel very familiar to you.
-The syntax is very easy to understand and read.
+The syntax is pretty easy to understand and read.
 This platform has been around a long time now and has steadily changed and improved over the last 15 years.
-Over the years we have seen awesome improvements like MVC, generics and more.
+Over the years, we have seen outstanding improvements like MVC, generics, and more.

 The versatility is also one of the best things about .NET.
 It can write desktops apps, web applications, background services, and even mobile apps.
-The versatility is a very big deal because your investment in learning the language can be used for a wide array of things.
-You can also jump from building web apps to mobile apps if you want to mix up what you are doing in your domain.
-And one more thing to remember the first class support for Microsoft Azure.
-It's never been so easy to get up and running and then deployed to the cloud in just a few clicks.
+The versatility is a big deal because your investment in learning the language can be used for a wide array of things.
+If you want to mix up what you are doing in your domain, you can also jump from building web apps to mobile apps.
+And one more thing to remember is the first-class support for Microsoft Azure.
+It's never been so easy to get up, running, and then deployed to the cloud in just a few clicks.

 Future of .NET Core

-.NET is a general-purpose programming platform that literally allows building anything with right from desktop to web, cloud, mobile, gaming- you can do all this with .NET.
-Many implementations of .NET have evolved over the years to support the workloads. .NET Standard is just a specification of a common infrastructure and API set that allows you to not only move skill but you also can write libraries and use those libraries across these workloads.
+.NET is a general-purpose programming platform that allows building anything from desktop to web, cloud, mobile, gaming- you can do all this with .NET.
+Many implementations of .NET have evolved over the years to support the workloads. .NET Standard is just a specification of a common infrastructure and API set that allows you to not only move skill, but you also can write libraries and use those libraries across these workloads.

-Traditional windows desktop application development will be changed from .NET Framework and as we move forward in future with .NET Core 3, we are going to see some more workloads that we are going to working on here, mainly Windows desktop.
-Here interesting thing is that if you are WinForms or WPF developer, you can actually utilize the .NET Core runtime. .NET framework still will be used in desktop apps, but now developers will be able to take advantage of .NET Core features, such as improved performance, side-by-side installs, language features and other innovations being made in the .NET Framework.
+.NET Framework will replace traditional Windows desktop application development.
+And we are going to see some more workloads that we are going to working on here, mainly Windows desktop, as we are moving forward in the future with .NET Core 3.
+Here the interesting thing is that if you are a WinForms or WPF developer, you can utilize the .NET Core runtime. .NET framework still will be used in desktop apps.
+But now, developers will be able to take advantage of .NET Core features, such as improved performance, side-by-side installs, language features, and other innovations coming to the .NET Framework.